freesewing/freesewing/markdown/dev/reference/backend/api/measurementssets/delete/en.md

 ---
-title: Delete a Person
+title: Delete a Measurements Set
 ---

-Deletes an existing Person.
+Deletes an existing measurements set.

 ## Access control

-- [Permission level](/reference/backend/api/rbac) `3` or higher is required to delete a Person
+- [Permission level](/reference/backend/api/rbac) `3` or higher is required to delete a measurements set
-- [Permission level](/reference/backend/api/rbac) `8` is required to delete **another user's** Person
+- [Permission level](/reference/backend/api/rbac) `8` is required to delete **another user's** measurements set

 ## Endpoints

-Deleting a Person is possible via these endpoints:
+Deleting a measurements set is possible via these endpoints:

 | Method    | Path | Authentication |
 | --------: | :--- | :------------- |